SlyRemarks/docs/README.md

 ## Supply Characteristics – North America

 Compared to the UK, the North American final distribution transformer tends to be quite small, typically 25 kVA, serving only a few homes.
-The normal domestic supply is 240 V, 60 Hz centretapped, and the centre tap is the neutral, which is also grounded.
+The normal domestic supply is 240 V, 60 Hz centre tapped, and the centre tap is the neutral, which is also grounded.

 ![N.American Electricity Supply - final transformer voltages](files/EINA210423/N_America_Fig_1.webp)